Holiday Traditions from Ancestors Around the World

 Christians in India celebrate Christmas Eve by walking to Midnight Mass as a family.
 The churches are decorated with poinsettias and candles.
 Afterwards, they return home to a massive feast of different curry delicacies and the giving and receiving of presents.
 Instead of decorating traditional fir Christmas trees, Indians use banana or mango trees.
 Christians also put small oil burning clay lamps on the flat roofs of their homes to show their neighbors that Jesus is the light of the world.

-One of the biggest celebrations in Sweden is St. Lucia’s Day on December 13th.
+One of the biggest holiday traditions in Sweden is St. Lucia’s Day on December 13th.
 The celebration comes from stories that were told by Monks who first brought Christianity to Sweden.
 St. Lucia was a young girl in ancient Rome who would secretly bring food to the persecuted Christians who lived in hiding in the catacombs under the city.
 She would wear candles on her head so she had both her hands free to carry things.
 St. Lucia is depicted by a girl in a white dress with a red sash round her waist and a lingonberry crown of candles on her head.
 St. Lucia leads a procession of children singing carols in churches, schools, hospitals, and rest homes, handing out ‘Pepparkakor’, or ginger snap biscuits.

 In a sense, we are all the result of the legacy that has been passed down to us.
 Carrying on family holiday traditions and passing them on to our children is part of our legacy, and a way of celebrating the traditions of our ancestors.